AdobeDocs/experience-platform.en/help/query-service/best-practices/incremental-load.md

 ## Next steps

-By reading this document you should have a better understanding on how to use anonymous block and snapshot features to perform incremental loads and can apply this logic to your own specific queries.
+By reading this document you should have a better understanding of how to use anonymous block and snapshot features to perform incremental loads and can apply this logic to your own specific queries.
 For general guidance on query execution, please read the [guide on query execution in Query Service](./writing-queries.md).